GPII/qi-development-environments/README.md

 * [Vagrant 1.8.x](https://www.vagrantup.com/downloads.html)
 * OpenSSH client

 At the time of writing, VirtualBox 5.0.28 and vagrant 1.8.6 have been tested successfully.
+Vagrant 1.8.5 should not be used on account of [issue #7610](https://github.com/mitchellh/vagrant/issues/7610).

 Unfortunately we have to advise against using VirtualBox 5.1 due to many [bugs](https://www.virtualbox.org/query?version=VirtualBox+5.1.0&version=VirtualBox+5.1.2&version=VirtualBox+5.1.4&col=id&col=summary&col=status&col=owner&col=type&col=priority&col=component&order=priority) that were introduced in that release.
 We will update this document as soon as our tests indicate newer versions of VirtualBox 5.1 are stable enough.